[Lab Home Page] | [Biochemistry] | [Haematology] | [Microbiology] | [Histology] | [Blood Transfusion] | [Haemovigilance]

 UHW (and all HSE hospital laboratories in the South East) use the iLAB APEX Laboratory Information Management System (v.
 5.8) supplied by DXC Technology PLC

-This system is managed by the Pathology IT Systems Manager based in UHW.
+This system is managed by the Laboratory Information Systems Manager based in UHW.

 The system is used to manage all aspects of registration, processing and reporting of the several thousand test requests the laboratory receives on a daily basis.